-Visits to the dentist come with the expectation of leaving with teeth in better shape than before the visit.
-Far from the expectations of a routine visit to the dentist are problems outside of the patient’s mouth.
-Certainly, an eye injury or eye infection from a dental visit is well outside of most people’s imaginations.
+Visits to the dentist come with the expectation of leaving teeth in better shape than before the visit.
+However, problems outside the patient’s mouth are far from the expectations of a routine dentist visit.
+Indeed, an eye injury or eye infection from a dental visit is well outside most people’s imaginations.

-Yet, eye injuries and infections are exactly what can happen if eyes are not protected during dental procedures.
+Yet, eye injuries and infections are precisely what can happen if the eyes are not protected during dental procedures.
 This danger exists both for patients and for professionals.

-Injury and infection in the eyes come from a variety of hazards in a dental office.
-Patients, doctors, hygienists and technicians can all be injured or receive infections in many ways.
+Injury and eye infections come from various hazards in a dental office.
+Patients, doctors, hygienists, and technicians can all be injured or receive infections in many ways.

 “Preservation of eye sight and proper eye protection are important for both patients and dental team members.
 Patients who have common eye disorders must have confidence that dental providers will protect their eyes and reduce any threat of disease progression.
 All patients and dental team members should wear eye protection upon entering the operatory.
 Modern dental instrumentation and techniques create an increased ocular threat to patients and dental team members.”
 (Common Eye Disorders Encountered in the Dental Office)